cavo789/blog/blog/2024/02/03/markdown-lint/index.md

 To use your configuration file, now, please run `docker run --rm -v .:/md peterdavehello/markdownlint markdownlint --config .markdownlint.json --ignore-path .markdownlint_ignore .`.

-## Some errors can be fixed automatically
+## Some errors can be fixed automagically

-Some errors can be fixed like multiple empty lines or sentences ending by extra spaces.
+Some errors can be fixed automagically like multiple empty lines or by trimming extra spaces at the end of lines.

-The flag here is `--fix` but, pay attention, since fix will update files you should also provide the `--user $(id -u):$(id -g)` flag so files will be updated but will still be owned by you.
+The flag here is `--fix` but, pay attention, since fixes will update files you should also provide the `--user $(id -u):$(id -g)` flag so files will be updated but will still be owned by you.

 ## Put all together

 The final instruction becomes : `docker run --rm --user $(id -u):$(id -g) -v .:/md peterdavehello/markdownlint markdownlint --fix --config .markdownlint.json --ignore-path .markdownlint_ignore .` and that's the one I'm running every time when I publish this blog.

+## Make it easy

+You don't need to remember the entire command of course.
+Using a [Makefile](/blog/tags/makefile) in your project, you can then create a new `target` where you put the command.

-I'm running `make lint` in my deploy process.
-You can see this [here](https://github.com/cavo789/blog/blob/main/makefile#L46-L49).
+For this blog f.i., I'm running `make lint` in my deploy process.
+You can see this [here](https://github.com/cavo789/blog/blob/main/makefile#L42-L45).